Easy Sea Buckthorn Curd (No Added Sugar)

 • If using fresh sea buckthorn berries, rinse them thoroughly.
 Place the berries in a small saucepan over medium heat and cook until they soften and release their juice, about 5-7 minutes.
 Use a food processor or blender to puree the berries, then strain through a fine mesh sieve to remove the seeds and skins, leaving you with smooth sea buckthorn juice.
 If using frozen berries, thaw them first and then follow the same process.

-Cook the Curds:
+Cook the Curd:

 Add the Butter: